Financial Independence, Retire Early (FIRE) Movement | What is it & how to achieve it

 Coast FIRE

-With Coast FIRE, the goal is to save enough early on so that your investments can grow without additional contributions.
+With Coast FIRE, the goal is to save enough early on to grow your investments without additional contributions.
 This allows you to “coast” to full financial independence while possibly working less demanding jobs.

 A step-by-step guide to starting your FIRE journey

-If you’re ready to start your FIRE journey, here are some practical steps to get you on the right path:
+If you’re ready to begin your FIRE journey, here are some practical steps to get you on the right path:

 Step 1: Set clear financial goals

 Begin by defining your financial independence and retirement goals.
-Determine at what age you want to retire and your desired lifestyle, as this will help you establish a target savings amount.
+Determine at what age you want to retire and what your desired lifestyle is, as this will help you establish a target savings amount.

 Step 2: Track and reduce expenses